Kempe equivalence of $4$-critical planar graphs: Introduction

 Let $C_G^k$ be the set of $k$-colorings of $G$.
 The equivalence classes $C_G^k / \sim_k$ are called \emph{Kempe classes}.
 The number of Kempe classes of $G$ is denoted $\mbox{Kc}(G, k)$.

 Kempe chains were introduced by Kempe in his failed attempt at proving the Four Colour Theorem.
 Nevertheless, they have proved to be one of the most useful tools in graph coloring theory.

-Meyniel \cite{meyniel1} showed that the set of $5$-colorings of a planar graph forms a single Kempe class, and Las Vergnas and Meyniel \cite{meyniel3} extended this result to $K_5$-minor-free graphs.
+As pointed out by Mohar \cite{mohar1}, the number of Kempe equivalence classes of colorings has some applications in statistical physics \cite{mohar2009new} and Markov chains \cite{vigoda2000improved}.
+Furthermore, there are many results on determining whether all colorings of a graph are Kempe equivalent or not whenever the graph belongs to a special graph class.
+For instance, Meyniel \cite{meyniel1} showed that the set of $5$-colorings of a planar graph forms a single Kempe class, and Las Vergnas and Meyniel \cite{meyniel3} extended this result to $K_5$-minor-free graphs.
 Mohar \cite{mohar1} showed that the set of $4$-colorings of every $3$-colorable planar graph is a Kempe class, and asked whether his result can be extended to $4$-critical planar graphs (a graph $G$ is \emph{$4$-critical} if it is not $3$-colorable, but every proper subgraph of $G$ is $3$-colorable).
-In that same paper, Mohar also conjectured that the set of $k$-colorings of a $k$-regular graph forms a Kempe class, and this was settled in \cite{FJP15, bonamyx}.
-For further details and examples, we refer the reader to \cite{mohar1, He13, bonamyshortest, bonamydiameter}.
-It is worth mentioning that the study of Kempe equivalence is also directly relevant in statistical physics \cite{mohar3, mohar4}.
+In that same paper, Mohar also conjectured that the set of $k$-colorings of a $k$-regular graph forms a Kempe class, and this was settled in \cite{bonamyx, FJP15}.
+For further details and examples, we refer the reader to \cite{bonamydiameter, bonamyshortest, cranston2021kempe, mohar1, He13}.
+The edge-coloring version has also been considered in several papers \cite{belcastrocounting, bonamy2021vizing, mcdonald, ozeki2022kempe} so has the vertex-coloring version where only trivial Kempe changes are allowed \cite{cereceda2008connectedness, feghali2016reconfigurations}.

 In this note, we answer Mohar's aforementioned problem in the positive.

 \begin{theorem} Let $G$ be a $4$-critical planar graph.
 Then $\mbox{Kc}(G, 4) = 1$. \end{theorem}